-In this second clinical trial of HSC, which was designed with an additional treatment timepoint, the increase in total hair count was 46.5% above that seen in the pilot HSC trial at 12 weeks.
+In the Phase I/II clinical trial of HSC, which was designed with an additional treatment timepoint, the increase in total hair count was 46.5% above that seen in the pilot HSC trial at 12 weeks.
 Statistical significance was noted in all efficacy endpoints which include increases in total hair count (p=0.0013), terminal hairs (p=0.0135) and hair thickness (p=0.026).
 At one year, hair growth parameters remain substantially above baseline, with a statistically significant increase in total hair count (p=0.028).
 Such an increase at the one year timepoint was also seen in the Pilot trial.

 The two completed clinical trials have also revealed efficacy in traditionally difficult-to-treat hair loss populations.
-HSC treatment has shown efficacy across age groups, with subjects age 40-59 seeing cosmetically significant results, including a mean increase of 39% in terminal hairs and 19.4% in total hair count in the Phase I/II trial.
-Further, subjects receiving HSC in the temporal recession, which is known to be more difficult to treat than other areas of hair loss, saw marked improvement in terminal hair count, with a mean increase of 22.6% at 12 weeks and 25.2% at the 24 week time point.
+Subjects receiving HSC in the temporal recession, which is known to be more difficult to treat than other areas of hair loss, saw marked improvement in terminal hair count, with a mean increase of 22.6% at 12 weeks and 25.2% at the 24 week time point.
 In both trials men over 40, normally less responsive to non-surgical treatments, responded extremely well to HSC, including a mean increase of 39% in terminal hairs and 19.4% in total hair count in this age group in the current trial

-The hair loss market is both large and underserved, affecting over 40 million men and 21 million women in the United States alone, but with less than 7% of sufferers currently seek treatment due to the limitations of available options.
-HSC represents a potentially revolutionary new injectable treatment for the millions suffering from hair loss, offering benefits over daily-use, limited efficacy prescription products as well as invasive surgical treatments.
+The hair loss market is both large and underserved - hair loss affects over 40 million men and 21 million women in the United States alone, however less than 7% of sufferers currently seek treatment.
+This may be due to the ineffectiveness of currently available options, and the hesitation of many affected to seek surgical treatments.